 User experience (UX) is everything today.
 Poor digital experience can easily and quickly reflect in your client list and thus, your bottom line.
 It starts from the first user interaction with your website or webapp and ends with… well, it never quite ends.
 User experience is, in fact, a continuous process that goes on and on until the user decides to stop using your product.
 That’s probably why the number of potential UX metrics is ever-growing and now there’s a lot that you can track.

-In this post, we are going to explore what are the most important UX metrics you should monitor to ensure flawless user experience.
+In this post, we are going to explore what are the most commonly used UX metrics and KPIs used to measure user experience.

-UX metrics measure a product’s user experience.
+UX metrics are quantitative data used to monitor, measure, and compare a product’s user experience over time.
 Unlike other types of metrics such as sales, finance, or marketing, they are difficult to quantify since they reflect human behavior and attitude.
-Big brands such as Google, Airbnb, or YouTube use UX metrics to improve the user experience of their products to keep their customers happy.
+Big brands such as Google, Airbnb, or YouTube use UX metrics to measure and improve the user experience of their products to keep their customers happy.

 This data is hard to translate into numbers, but there are some useful frameworks that made it possible such as Forrester’s Customer Experience which groups these metrics into three main categories:

-- Descriptive metrics that provide information on what happened and include usability and real user monitoring metrics.
+- Descriptive metrics provide information on what happened and include usability and real user monitoring metrics.

-- Perception metrics that show how customers perceived what happened and are illustrated by engagement metrics.
+- Perception metrics show how customers perceived what happened and are illustrated by engagement metrics.

-Here is an example breakdown of the most important UX metrics to track, impacting each category:
+Here is an example breakdown of the most important UX metrics and KPIs Product Managers should use for measuring user experience, impacting each category:

 1. Real User Monitoring Metrics

-Real User Monitoring (RUM for short or end-user experience monitoring), which you can read all about in our RUM guide, is a technology that allows you to monitor and analyze your customers’ experience throughout your website or application and see exactly how they interact with it.
+Real User Monitoring (RUM for short or end-user experience monitoring) is a technology that allows you to monitor and analyze your customers’ experience throughout your website or application and see exactly how they interact with it.
 It enables you to see everything from HTTP requests, crashes, timeouts to Apdex scores that speak to your users’ satisfaction with your product or service.

 There are many benefits to using a RUM solution as every little deviation from optimal performance across locations or devices can have major consequences to your bottom line.
 Not only that, but by implementing RUM in your business will help your developers have an early warning system that will tell them when things start to go sideways by setting alerts for things like Apdex metrics, page load times, timeouts, and errors, etc.